crazzfeng/sendcloud-docs/docs/Integrations/sms.md

   * Test in different countries if you plan international campaigns
   * Keep test logs for troubleshooting
 </Callout>

-### Template Management Tips

-**Organization Strategies**

-* Use consistent naming conventions
-* Group templates by campaign or purpose
-* Archive unused templates to reduce clutter
-* Document template performance for future reference

-**Version Control**

-* Keep track of template modifications
-* Test thoroughly after any changes
-* Maintain backup copies of high-performing templates
-* Document what changes were made and why

-## How to Send SMS Messages

-Use your SMS_USER and SMS_KEY to send SMS messages via [Send SMS](ref:send_sms_message).

 ## SMS Message Status